csev/dj4e/assn/dj4e_ads4a.md

 https://chucklist.dj4e.com/m4

-*Important*: The number of lines you need to add to your code is *very* small.
-Take your time read the samepl code carefully - only make changes that you understand.
+*Important*: The number of lines you need to add to your code is *relatively* small.
+Take your time read the sample code carefully - only make changes that you understand.
 Wholesale cutting and pasting sample code will make it almost impossible to complete this assignment.

+This is somewhat like the kind of real work you do when you have a working application and want to add a feature the the application.
+First - don't break what you have working.

 Adding Search
 -------------